thousandeyes/terraform-provider-thousandeyes/docs/index.md

 ### Optional

 - `account_group_id` (String) The ThousandEyes account group's unique ID.
 - `api_endpoint` (String) The ThousandEyes API Endpoint's URL.
-E.g. https://api.thousandeyes.com/v7
+Defaults to: https://api.thousandeyes.com/v7 .
+This is the only API version supported by this provider.
 - `timeout` (Number) The timeout value.

 Account group IDs can be retrieved from the API by querying the `/v7/account-groups` endpoint.
 For more information, check the